chradil/doublespeak/_notes_2022/morituri.md

   literary activities, Brand was also known for outing prominent figures who expressed homophobic views, for which he was imprisoned at one point.
 Unfortunately, Brand was forced to abandon his activism in the 1930s due to harassment from Nazi authorities.</p>"
-tbio: "<p>Robert Chen is a fourth-year at the University of Pennsylvania studying biochemistry and chemistry.</p>"
+tbio: "<p>Robert Chen is a fourth-year student at the University of Pennsylvania studying biochemistry and chemistry.</p>"
 language: German
 lang: de
 image: "/assets/images/images_22/Brand_Morituri.png"